VladimirMarkelov/ttdl/README.md

 - prepend - inserts a new text at the beginning of the selected todos (space between old text and new one is added automatically);
 - start - activate todo's timer;
 - stop - stop todo's timer and update time spent on the todo;
-- stats - display todo statistics: total number of todos, done and overdue ones, spent time, and detailed statistics grouped by project and context.
+- stats - display todo statistics: total number of todos, done and overdue ones, spent time, and detailed statistics grouped by project and context;
-- postpone - push task's due date (modifies only incomplete tasks with due date defined), argument is the number of days/weeks/months/years to push the date in format: single digit and d/w/m/y without a space between them
+- postpone - push task's due date (modifies only incomplete tasks with due date defined), argument is the number of days/weeks/months/years to push the date in format: single digit and d/w/m/y without a space between them;
 - listprojects - show list of all project tags.
 Filters used by "list" are supported;
 - listcontexts - show list of all context tags.
 Filters used by "list" are supported;
+- listhashtags - show list of all hashtags.
+Filters used by "list" are supported.

 Most of the commands can be abbreviated.
 Please refer to built-in TTDL help to get a list of full command names and their aliases.

-All commands(except `listcontexts` and `listprojects`) skip hidden tasks by default.
+All commands(except `listhashtags`, `listcontexts` and `listprojects`) skip hidden tasks by default.
 To include hidden tasks, use `--hidden` option.
 See section [tags](#tags) for details.

 NOTE: `done` moves a recurrent todo's due date to the next one, but it does not check if the new due date is in the future (it is by design).
 So, if a monthly task is 2 months overdue, you have to execute `ttdl done ID` two times to push it to the incoming month or manually set a new due date with the command `ttdl edit ID --set-due=YYYY-MM-DD`.